gazebosim/gz-transport/tutorials/02_installation.md

 ## Ubuntu Linux

-For compiling the latest version of Ignition Transport you will need an Ubuntu distribution equal to 18.04 (Bionic) or newer.
+For compiling the latest version of Ignition Transport you will need an Ubuntu distribution equal to 20.04 (Focal) or newer.

 Make sure you have removed the Ubuntu pre-compiled binaries before installing from source: